-The state department of education may promote, fund, and support many programs designed to improve student wellness, improve mental health, and prevent substance use.
-This department dictates what Academic Standards schools must meet in the state.
-In some states, there are emotional and social wellness standards that must be met.
-These are often found in the Comprehensive Health and Physical Wellness content areas.
-Some states provide resources to help schools better meet the needs of their students and provide a high-quality educational experience.

-The Department of Human Services
+The state department of education may promote, fund, and support many programs designed to The General Assembly improve student wellness, improve mental health, and prevent substance use.
+This department Sometimes, your idea may go beyond locally dictates what Academic Standards schools must funding or implementing best practices in one meet in the state.
+In some states, there are school or district.
+You may opt to request for state emotional and social wellness standards that must funding and/or statewide implementation of a best be met.
+These are often found in the Comprehensive practice that requires a change in statute.
+When Health and Physical Wellness content areas.
+Some this is the case, you (or your school or community states provide resources to help schools better partners) will want to reach out to your State meet the needs of their students and provide a legislature.
+The General Assembly meets from high-quality educational experience.
+January to May to review, discuss, and vote on bills and to establish the state budget for the following The Department of Human Services year.
+If you're unfamiliar with the process, you can learn more about how the legislature works from The state department of human services operates the National Conference of State Legislatures.

-The state department of human services operates numerous programs designed to help students and their families at home, such as food assistance, financial assistance, and similar benefits for families.
+numerous programs designed to help students and their families at home, such as food assistance, financial assistance, and similar benefits for families.
 Many of their offices and programs support health in schools.
 For example, some states may have offices that fund mental health therapists to work on-site at schools and provide grants to community-based behavioral health programs.